MorkvargIX/TechTerra/README.txt

 # WHAT I HAVE TO DO

-# TODO add form to create new post for works.html
 # TODO add something on Home and About pages
 # TODO add docker
 # TODO add "Redis" or "MongoDB" (for learning NoSQL)
-# TODO take API key from weatherAPI for get weather info on a week
 # TODO try to do parsing 'main' news from other sites (twitter, googlenews, cnn, bbc, etc.)
 # TODO add test for endpoints